weaveworks/profiles/docs/adrs/0003-profile-layering.md

 The `weave.works/layer` indicates that a Profile chart should be applied in a specific layer.

+The idea is that we'd order the selected profiles by their layer, and then setup the HelmRelease dependencies based on the layer ordering.

 For example, with the following two Profile charts.